guillaumebrnrd/mom-s-bookshelf/README.md

 ## About the project
 **Mom's Bookshelf** is an android/iOs application I made to learn Jetpack Compose multiplatform framework

-The aim of the app is not to be functionnal for users but to try the framework and good practises
+The aim of the app is not to be functional for users but to try the framework and good practises

 ## Tech
 Developed in Kotlin KMM with